Protein Language Model Embeddings Improve Generalization of Implicit Transfer Operators: Conclusion

 \section{Conclusion}

 In this work, we investigate the impact of various auxiliary conditioning information from pre-trained embeddings on learning transferable implicit transfer operator models of high-dimensional molecular dynamics transition probabilities.
-We find that, in particular, incorporating pre-trained embeddings of protein language models (pLM) provides powerful inductive biases that allows TITO models to learn transferability more efficiently from diverse off-equilibrium trajectories.
-Our best performing model, PLaTITO-Big, achieves state-of-the-art performance on equilibrium sampling benchmarks in an out-of-distribution setting, notably surpassing the BioEmu baseline across all metrics, on fast-folders and cryptic binding pocket sampling.
+We find that, in particular, incorporating pre-trained embeddings of protein language models (pLM) provides powerful inductive biases that allow TITO models to learn transferability more efficiently from diverse off-equilibrium trajectories.
+Our best performing model, PLaTITO-19M, achieves state-of-the-art performance on equilibrium sampling benchmarks in an out-of-distribution setting, notably surpassing the BioEmu baseline across all metrics, on fast-folders and cryptic binding pocket sampling.
 Crucially, our model achieves these results with a nearly ten-fold reduction in both training data and compute budget.
-This disparity highlights a central finding of our work: while Boltzmann Emulators rely on large-scale data scale to map approximate equilibrium densities, using the auto-correlation structure of MD data can lower the data and compute costs of learning MD surrogates and including auxiliary conditioning information can further boost generalization and performance.
+This disparity highlights a central finding of our work: while Boltzmann Emulators rely on large-scale data to map approximate equilibrium densities, using the auto-correlation structure of MD data can lower the data and compute costs of learning MD surrogates and including auxiliary conditioning information can further boost generalization and performance.

-Beyond stationary distributions, PLaTITO-Big qualitatively captures the kinetics of protein folding.
+Beyond stationary distributions, PLaTITO-19M qualitatively captures the kinetics of protein folding.
 By predicting non-Arrhenius temperature-dependent rates, the model demonstrates that it has learned physically meaningful dynamics consistent with the rugged energy landscapes of proteins observed in experimental studies.
-These results suggest that PLaTITO-Big has learned to approximate the underlying propagator beyond a simple exponential scaling of rates with temperature prescribed by Arrhenius.
+These results suggest that PLaTITO-19M has learned to approximate the underlying propagator beyond a simple exponential scaling of rates with temperature prescribed by Arrhenius.